geokshitij/pyslide-mLS/README.md

 1. **Upload Shapefile**

-   - Prepare your landslide inventory as polygons in a shapefilex=x1(indexMidpoint:end); % the x (size bines) array for the frequeny-size distribution is defined
+   - Prepare your landslide inventory as polygons in a shapefile% you can also use the uncertainty in the estimated power-law parameters to calculate

    - ZIP the shapefile (include .shp, .shx, .dbf, .prj files)

-   - Upload via the web interface3. **Open your browser**y=FD(indexMidpoint:end); % the y (frequency densities) array for the frequeny-size distribution is defined
+   - Upload via the web interface3. **Open your browser**

-2. **Select Shapefile** (if multiple in ZIP)   - Navigate to: `http://localhost:5001`
+2. **Select Shapefile** (if multiple in ZIP)   - Navigate to: `http://localhost:5001`### Python Web Application% the uncertainty in mLS.
+To reach those uncertainty estimates you can open

    - Choose which shapefile to analyze

-   - Optionally provide known beta/cutoff values or let the system estimate them   - Upload your landslide inventory shapefile (as ZIP)if beta>0           % beta value have to be negative
+   - Optionally provide known beta/cutoff values or let the system estimate them   - Upload your landslide inventory shapefile (as ZIP)

-3. **View Results**   - View results!    beta=-1*beta;
+3. **View Results**   - View results!- 🌐 **Browser-based interface** - No coding required% the cutoff_error.m and beta_error.m files, and use them as an input of this function.

    - mLS value with uncertainty

-   - Power-law parameters (β, cutoff)end
+   - Power-law parameters (β, cutoff)

    - Frequency-area distribution plot

-   - Inventory statistics### Manual Installationbeta_stored=beta;
+   - Inventory statistics### Manual Installation- 📁 **Shapefile upload** - Direct ZIP file support% Noted that this function can be run with or without considering the estimates of